 Rollover distributions.
 An employee's surviving spouse who receives an eligible rollover distribution may roll it over tax free into an IRA, a qualified plan, a section 403 annuity, or a section 457 plan.
-A distribution to a beneficiary other than the employee's surviving spouse is not an eligible rollover distribution and is subject to tax.
 If the decedent was born before January 2, 1936, the beneficiary may be able to use optional methods to figure the tax on the distribution.
-For more information, see Publication 575, Pension and Annuity Income.
+For more information, see Publication 575, Pension and Annuity Income, and Form 4972, Tax on Lump-Sum Distributions.